rauniyars/quest-for-an-acceptable-level-of-income-inequality/README.md

    ```sh
    pip install pandas
    ```
-The libraries 'NumPy', 'Matplotlib', and 'sci-kit learn', have been imported by using the 'import' statements in the python files in the 'src' folder.
+The libraries `NumPy`, `Matplotlib`, and `sci-kit learn`, have been accessed by using the `import` statements in the python files in the `src` folder of the repository.

 <!-- USAGE EXAMPLES -->
 ## Running the Program

-The source code consists of two python files: 'lasso.py' and 'lambda.py'.
-The python file 'lasso.py' contains the code for the implementation of the LASSO regression model.
+The source code consists of two python files: `lasso.py` and `lambda.py`.
+The python file `lasso.py` contains the code for the implementation of the LASSO regression model.
 It also constitutes of code that generates the plots showing the value of coefficients of the independant variable for each of the countries.
 The second python file 'lamda.py' constitutes of the code for the k-fold cross validation for the regularization parameter $\lambda$.
 Upon succcessful installation of python3 and pandas, the files will run using the following commands:

 * command for running the file lasso.py
   ```sh